Large-scale collaboration

 5-yearhorizon

-CI will become more ingrained in everyday life, with many micro-collective intelligences emerging to help people deal with a range of issues, such as getting support for specific medical conditions, DIY home repairs, and business or personal mentoring.
+CCI-based thinking becomes more ingrained in everyday life, with many tools that originated in CI emerging to help people deal with a range of issues, such as getting support for specific medical conditions, DIY home repairs and business or personal mentoring.
+Increasingly powerful language and vision AI gradually displaces humans in many crowdsourcing and citizen-science applications.

 10-yearhorizon